monkoose/parsley/README.md

 # parsley
-Auxilary fennel functions and macros for my neovim config and plugins
+Auxiliary fennel functions and macros for my neovim config and plugins